CRollins6020/CRollins6020/Training-Materials/create-a-dashboard-in-apache-superset.md

 1. Visit your Superset URL (e.g., `https://superset.company.com`)
 2. Log in using SSO or your assigned credentials
-3. From the left menu, navigate to `Data → Datasets`
+3. From the left menu, go to `Data → Datasets`
 4. Locate and select `product_sales`

 💡 *Tip:* Use the search bar if your dataset list is long.